sunilanumolu/xflix_backend/README.md

-#XFlix backend using your Node.js, Express and MongoDB skills
+XFlix backend using your Node.js, Express and MongoDB skills

-Xflix is like a video streaming web platform
+XFlix is like a video streaming web platform

 Implemented API end points with validations of the requests